To lose weight and keep it off, you need to find what works for YOU! Not a way that works for your sister or your best friend or your neighbor.

 So what I really will be exploring a lot, here—on the site and behind the scenes—is ways to create a plan that works for you.

-Just because Atkins or Paleo worked for somebody else, doesn’t mean it will work for you.
-Because you’ve got to consider what you like, you’ve got to consider what you don’t like, you’ve got to consider your life and what’s going to work for your life.
+Just because Keto or Paleo or Plant Based eating worked for somebody else, doesn’t mean it will work for you.
+Because you’ve got to consider what you like, you’ve got to consider what you don’t like, you’ve got to consider your life and what’s going to work for your lifestyle.

-The only thing that’s really going to work are things that you can do for the long-term.
+The only thing that’s really going to work are changes that you can make for the long-term.
 Long-term changes.
 You can’t really think for the short-term.
 And I finally figured that out.
-There were lots of things that I would tell myself I was going to do—when I wanted to lose weight quickly—but I came to understand that that’s not the solution.
+There were lots of things that I would tell myself I was going to do—when I wanted to lose weight quickly—but I came to understand that that’s not the solution for lasting weight loss.

 The solution is to implement things that you are willing to do forever.
 And that’s the first question I’ll ask myself, whenever I’m considering doing something—is this something that you’re going to do forever?

 That’s why I’m really not a fan of challenges like 30-day sugar challenges, or I’m never going to eat pizza again.

 So what I came to understand was that it’s not going to work whenever you set-up something, or expect yourself to do something, that you’re not willing to do for the long-term.